liberapay/liberapay.com/README.md

 ### Example data

-The gittip database created in the last step is empty.
+The gratipay database created in the last step is empty.
 To populate it with some fake data, so that more of the site is functional, run this command:

     $ make data